DivyaGodayal/CoderChef-Kitchen/Linked-List/Swap-Nodes-in-Pairs/README.md

 <img src="../../Images/Swap-Nodes-in-Pairs/algorithm_2.png" width="500">
 </p>

-This means every recursion call breaks the list at the second node and forwards the remaining list in next recursion.
+> This means every recursion call breaks the list at the second node and forwards the remaining list in next recursion.

-Let's say every time we get into a recursion call, `head` points to the `head` of the remaining list or the head of the next pair.

 #### Algorithm

+Let's say every time we get into a recursion call, `head` points to the head of the remaining list or the first node of the next pair.

 1. The base condition for recursion is to check if either of  `head` or `head.next` is pointing to a null.
-This would mean we don't have a pair of element to swap for the current recursion call.
+This would mean we don't have a pair of elements to swap for the current recursion call.
 2. Let's represent the two nodes to be swapped by `firstNode` and `secondNode`.
     ```
     firstNode = head